Plan Your Maryland Vacation

 Looking to ease into the outdoors?
 Start with a weekend at Yogi Bear’s Jellystone Park in Hagerstown.
 Cabins have screened porches and all the essentials of home, and the park’s organized activities for the wee ones will let mom and dad get some down time.
 Looking to get a little closer to nature?
 Pitch a tent at Assateague State Park where the sounds of crashing waves and the whinnies of the island’s famous wild beach horses will thrill children of all ages.

 For rafters, the Youghiogheny River’s Class IV and V rapids offer some of the best white water in the world.
-The Savage River in Garrett County has been home to white-water world championships and Olympic trials, and several times a year the U.S. Army Corps of Engineers schedules dam releases for white-water recreation.
+The Savage River in Garrett County has been home to white water world championships and Olympic trials, and several times a year the U.S. Army Corps of Engineers schedules dam releases for white water recreation.

 Cast your fly in a cascading mountain stream, drop a line in a pristine lake or swift running river, go for game fish out on the open Chesapeake, and hunt for the big billfish in the famed Atlantic canyons.
 With an unparalleled variety of species and habitats, there’s something for every budding young angler in Maryland.

 If your ideal weekend or vacation activity is shopping (‘til you drop), you’re in luck: Maryland has some of the best around, from cool specialty stores to entire shopping districts.
-Here are 25 of the best shopping destinations guaranteed to give your wallet a run for its money.

 There are so many spa and yoga options all over Maryland.
 For instance, you can take yoga with a cat friend, or hang upside down in an aerial yoga session.
 Perhaps a "diamond facial" at National Harbor or a trip to the Himalayan salt cave in Bethesda is more your cup of tea.
 Experiences await you throughout Maryland.